japila-books/spark-sql-internals/docs/physical-operators/WholeStageCodegenExec.md

 # WholeStageCodegenExec Unary Physical Operator for Java Code Generation

-`WholeStageCodegenExec` is a link:SparkPlan.md#UnaryExecNode[unary physical operator] that is one of the two physical operators that lay the foundation for the link:spark-sql-whole-stage-codegen.adoc[Whole-Stage Java Code Generation] for a *Codegened Execution Pipeline* of a structured query.
+`WholeStageCodegenExec` is a SparkPlan.md#UnaryExecNode[unary physical operator] that is one of the two physical operators that lay the foundation for the spark-sql-whole-stage-codegen.md[Whole-Stage Java Code Generation] for a *Codegened Execution Pipeline* of a structured query.

-NOTE: link:spark-sql-SparkPlan-InputAdapter.adoc[InputAdapter] is the other physical operator for Codegened Execution Pipeline of a structured query.
+NOTE: spark-sql-SparkPlan-InputAdapter.md[InputAdapter] is the other physical operator for Codegened Execution Pipeline of a structured query.

-`WholeStageCodegenExec` itself supports the link:spark-sql-CodegenSupport.adoc[Java code generation] and so when <<doExecute, executed>> triggers code generation for the entire child physical plan subtree of a structured query.
+`WholeStageCodegenExec` itself supports the spark-sql-CodegenSupport.md[Java code generation] and so when <<doExecute, executed>> triggers code generation for the entire child physical plan subtree of a structured query.

 [source, scala]
 ----